wheresmyhair/SMDM-dev/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2410.18514-red.svg)](https://arxiv.org/abs/2410.18514)
 [![deploy](https://img.shields.io/badge/Huggingface%20-SMDM%20-blue)](https://huggingface.co/nieshen/SMDM)

-We establish the first scaling law for Masked diffusion models (MDMs) in language modeling, demonstrating a scaling rate comparable to autoregressive models (ARMs).
-Fully leveraging the probabilistic formulation of MDMs, we propose a simple yet effective *unsupervised classifier-free guidance* that effectively exploits large-scale unpaired data, boosting performance for conditional inference.
-In language understanding, a 1.1B MDM shows competitive results, outperforming the larger 1.5B GPT-2 model on four out of eight zero-shot benchmarks.
-In conditional generation, MDMs provide a flexible trade-off compared to ARMs utilizing KV-cache:
+Masked diffusion models (MDMs) have shown promise in language modeling, yet their scalability and effectiveness in core language tasks, such as text generation and language understanding, remain underexplored.
+This paper establishes the first scaling law for MDMs, demonstrating a scaling rate comparable to autoregressive models (ARMs) and a relatively small compute gap.
+Motivated by their scalability, we train a family of MDMs with up to 1.1 billion (B) parameters to systematically evaluate their performance against ARMs of comparable or larger sizes.
+Fully leveraging the probabilistic formulation of MDMs, we propose a simple yet effective *unsupervised classifier-free* guidance that effectively exploits large-scale unpaired data, boosting performance for conditional inference.
+In language understanding, the 1.1B MDM outperforms the 1.1B TinyLlama model trained on the same data across four of eight zero-shot benchmarks.
-MDMs match the performance of ARMs while being 1.5 times faster.
+Notably, it achieves competitive math reasoning ability with the 7B Llama-2 model on the GSM8K dataset.
+In text generation, MDMs provide a flexible trade-off compared to ARMs utilizing KV-cache: MDMs match the performance of ARMs while being 1.4 times faster or achieving higher quality than ARMs at a higher computational cost.
 Moreover, MDMs address challenging tasks for ARMs by effectively handling bidirectional reasoning and adapting to temporal shifts in data.
-Notably, a 1.1B MDM breaks the *reverse curse* encountered by much larger ARMs with significantly more data and computation, such as Llama (13B) and GPT-3 (175B).
+Notably, a 1.1B MDM breaks the *reverse curse* encountered by much larger ARMs with significantly more data and computation, such as 13B Llama-2 and 175B GPT-3.

 <div style="display: flex; justify-content: center; flex-wrap: wrap;">